UH-SERG/oseql-trojan-identification-experiments/README.md

 <p align="center"><img src="figs/ASR-computation-module.svg" alt="drawing" width="900"/></p>

 To compute ASR for a given poisoned model on a given set of tests, provide the clean and poisoned versions of the tests and the description of the poisoned model you want to examine in the `trig_expt.sh` file.
-Then run the following command:
+Then run the following command inside the `sh` folder:

 ```
 source trig_expt.sh compute_asr